Robot Restaurant in Shinjuku Japan

 The Hoverboard Fantasy Comes True, Just As "Back to the Future" Predicted

-The Hoverboard the hoverboard On a recent Wednesday afternoon, a guy in blue jeans and a T-shirt drifted back and forth across ... thumbnail 1 summary
+The Hoverboard the hoverboard On a recent Wednesday afternoon, a guy in blue jeans and a T-shirt drifted back and forth across ...
+6:21:00 AM

 The Hoverboard